Gmousse/dataframe-js/README.md

 #### Modules registration

-You can register modules when you instanciate a DataFrame:
+You can register modules when you instantiate a DataFrame:

 ```javascript
 const df = new DataFrame(data, ['column1', 'column2', 'column3'], FakeModule, AnotherModule)